zylin1051/Teaching-Dossier/experience.md

 <a name="top"></a>
 # Teaching Experience

-This section summarizes my formal teaching roles in university-level courses.
+This section summarizes my formal teaching roles.

 ## Summary Table